ashuwhy/as.lang/docs/EXPLAINER.md

 Copyright (c) 2025 Ashutosh Sharma

-As the creator of AS Lang, I believe in open source and community-driven development.
+As the creator of AS Lang, I believe in open-source and community-driven development.
 This software is provided "as is", without warranty of any kind, express or implied.
 You are free to use, modify, and distribute this software under the terms of the MIT License.

 All rights reserved.